statamic/v2-docs/content/collections/docs/protect.md

 Some top secret content.
 ```

+You may protect an entire folder of pages by adding the `protect` variable to a `folder.yaml`.

 > If you are familiar with this feature from v1, take note that the syntax has been simplified.